What type of wheelchairs does CLASP offer?

 How can I place an order?

-To begin the process of ordering from CLASP, please click on Get a Quote to fill out a request for a free quote.
-The completed form is automatically emailed to firstname.lastname@example.org and someone from our team will respond within 24 hours.
+To begin the process of ordering from CLASP, please go to our online order form to select products and request a free quote.
+Once your order is submitted, our team will respond within 24 hours.

 What is the minimum order?